digital-loukoum/gravity/integrations/prisma/README.md

-🚧 WORK IN PROGRESS 🚧
+This is the Prisma integration package for Gravity.

-Prisma proxy service for the framework Gravity
+See [gravity documentation](https://digitak-gravity.netlify.app/) for more infos.